soh2970/Trivio.io/README.md

 1. In Visual Studio Code, select File -> Open Folder
 2. Open the Trivio game main folder
-3. In the Root folder, without opening any other folders, click the file <b>main.py</b>
+3. In the Root folder, without opening any other folders, click the file <b>main.py</b>, which is the main game script
 4. Run the main.py file to start the game